Skip to main content

 • “Fairly bug-free from the 64 hours played so far.”

-• “A few bugs and things I'd personally change, but for an indie game that launched in early access 8 days ago, it runs great and has a large amount to do.”
+• “For an indie game that launched early access 8 days ago, it runs great and has a large amount to do despite a few bugs.”

-• “System requirements are low, and it runs very smoothly - no glitches, hitches, or lag.”
+• “System requirements are low and it runs very smoothly with no glitches, hitches, or lag.”

-• “The game is a buggy mess right now with a lot of the quality of life mechanics present in other games not included in this one.
+• “The game is a buggy mess right now with many quality of life mechanics present in other games missing here.
 Stay away until something similar to void storage (from Satisfactory) is implemented at the very least.”

 • “However, as everyone says, it is still pretty buggy.”